- Purchase the complete Expat Arrivals Seoul Guide (PDF)

 Taxis in Seoul

 There are two types of taxis in Seoul.
-Black taxis with a yellow sign are luxury taxis that are more expensive than regular cabs but which provide a better service.
-Silver taxis are regular taxis and are cheaper.
+Black taxis with a yellow sign are luxury taxis that are pricier than regular cabs but provide a better service.
+Silver taxis are regular taxis and are cheaper, these taxis also charge up to 20 percent extra for late night travel.
 Most drivers don't speak English, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.

-Some taxis advertise a free call-in interpretation service which English-speaking passengers can use to establish a fare before they go or to explain where they want to go.
-It's also sometimes possible to use a T-money card to pay for a trip if the passenger remembers to swipe it at the start and end of the journey.
+Some taxis advertise a free call-in interpretation service that English-speaking passengers can use to establish a fare before they go or to explain where they want to go.
+It's also sometimes possible to use a T-money card to pay for a trip by swiping it at the start and end of the journey.

 Driving in Seoul